dongdongzhou1017/MobileSleepNet/README.md

 This paper has been submitted to IEEE Journal of Biomedical and Health Informatics(IEEE JBHI).

+## Quick Start
-Data Preparation：
+### 1. Prepare Data
-Download the Sleep-EDF 2013 dataset and prepare it in .npzformat.
+Download the Sleep-EDF 2013 dataset and prepare it in .npz format.
 Update the data path in the configuration:
 DATA_PATH = "./datasets/sleepedf-2013/npz/sleep_edf_processed_Fpz.npz"

-Training：
+### 2. Training model
 python MobileSleepNet.py